naomilee-wr/VHProcesses/docs/_sources/SupplementaryGuidelines/Development/SubmitCodeMaintenanceBranch_SG.rst.txt

 ---------------------------------------
 - Create a clone of the defect in the SR06xx stream to make sure the fix is carried forward

-  Note:  If the fix is not needed in SR06xx (because the functionality has been deprecated), please close the cloned defect as “Won’t Fix” and state that the “Code/Functionality no longer in SR06xx”
+  Note:  If the fix is not needed in SR06xx (because the functionality has been deprecated), close the cloned defect as “Won’t Fix” and state that the “Code/Functionality no longer in SR06xx”

 - Provide CSO with a source patch and attach the patch to the SR05xx defect